-Located in the beautiful Florida Panhandle, just east of Pensacola in the town of Destin, lies Henderson Beach State Park, which touches the sunny shores of the Gulf of Mexico.
+Located in the beautiful Florida Panhandle, just east of Pensacola near the town of Destin lies Henderson Beach State Park, which touches the sunny shores of the Gulf of Mexico.
 You won’t want to miss this beach destination on your next RV adventure since you can explore 30-foot white sand dunes and relax on 6,000 feet of sandy shoreline.
-This untouched strip of Emerald Coast features all sorts of outdoor recreation from fishing and swimming to hiking and biking.
+This untouched strip of Emerald Coast features all sorts of outdoor recreation, from fishing and swimming to hiking and biking.

-Henderson Beach State Park is conveniently located off U.S. Highway 98, so it is easy to access whether you’re driving an RV or hauling a travel trailer.
+Henderson Beach State Park, just two and half hours west of Tallahassee, is conveniently located off U.S. Highway 98 just over an hour east of Destin, so it is easy to access whether you’re driving an RV or hauling a travel trailer.
 There are several local roads that run through the park that are easy to navigate to picnic areas, restrooms, nature trails, the campground, and the beach.

 RV parking is available within the two main parking lots located within the park.
 The first is centrally located off Campground Road, which provides access to the beach, picnic areas, a pavilion, restrooms, and showers.
 The other is on the western edge of the park, which is closest to the Nature Trail and offers easy access to the beach, fishing spots, picnic areas, a pavilion, restrooms, and showers.
 You can also park in the campground if you are staying overnight.

-Henderson Beach State Park has one pet-friendly campground conveniently located on the eastern edge of the park that offers 60 campsites that accommodate tents or RVs, with a mixture of pull-thru and back-in sites.
-These sites feature water and electricity hookups.
-You’ll be able to use the campsite picnic tables, grills, and clothes line posts.
-There are amenities on site including restrooms, showers, laundry facilities, and vending machines.
-Although there is no sewer connectivity on site, there is a centrally located dump station.
-The maximum RV length at the campground is 60 feet.
-Reservations can be made up to 11 months is advance.
+Henderson Beach State Park has one campground, and it is conveniently located on the eastern edge of the park, featuring 60 campsites that can accommodate tents or RVs up to 60 feet in length.
+Both pull-through and back-in sites are available.
+These sites feature water and electric hookups, and most sites have 30- or 50-amp electrical service.
+You’ll be able to use the campsite picnic tables, grills, and clothesline posts.
+There are amenities on-site, including restrooms, showers, laundry facilities, and vending machines.
+Although there is no sewer connectivity on-site, there is a centrally located dump station.
+Leashed domestic pets are welcome, and reservations can be made up to 11 months in advance.

 Henderson Beach Nature Trail is a prime destination to spot marine wildlife native to the coast.
 You can walk along the beach or boardwalk and catch a glimpse of dolphins and sea turtles.
 You might also spot other native wildlife including rabbits, gopher tortoises, bobcats, and small native reptiles.
 Migrating monarch butterflies also flutter around the park in the fall.
 If you are a birding enthusiast, make sure you bring your binoculars in your RV since you can see native and migratory birds that soar in the sky over the Gulf.